jnnkhrtmnn/ml-blueprint-arch/README.md

-# ml-blueprint-arch
+# Deployable Machine Learning App Blueprint
- blueprint folder structure and Flask setup for machine learning projects using a prediction API endpoint.
+Simple blueprint for machine learning projects using a prediction API run via Flask app and Docker.

 ## Conda envs
 Firt, create an environment with